Cemu0/ESP32_USBHOST_TO_BLE_KEYBOARD/README.md

 GPIO23 : MOSI</br>

 note: from https://create.arduino.cc/projecthub/139994/plug-any-usb-device-on-an-esp8266-e0ca8a u have to cut the track inorder to use 5v USB devices</br>
-- Orther pin is not important:</br>
+- Other pin is not important:</br>
 GPIO2: Statusled</br>
 GPIO0: connect it with some key on your keyboard so you can update ESP32 & wake it up from deep-sleep mode
 GPIO34: Baterry vol (with 30k & 100k resistor more info [here](https://en.wikipedia.org/wiki/Voltage_divider))